-La Vie Est Belle & Charming French Inspired Finds introduces a book by Henrietta Heald (all photos from this lovely book © Ryland Peters & Small) I have been savoring for weeks now.
-Let’s discover it together!
+La Vie Est Belle & Charming French Inspired Finds spotlights a book by Henrietta Heald (all photos from this lovely book © Ryland Peters & Small) I have been savoring.
+Let’s peek inside it together!

 above: La Vie Est Belle: The Elegant Art of Living in the French Style by Henrietta Heald, Ryland Peters & Small 2019…Photo: © Ryland Peters & Small.
 Praise for the book La Vie Est Belle as well as Charming French Inspired Finds!

 At this very moment, it is 9:30 a.m., and the light in our house is very dim as the rains pour and pleasingly create a drumbeat against metal gutters.